microvm-nix/microvm.nix

 Section titled “At a glance”- MicroVMs are Virtual Machines but use special device interfaces (virtio) for high performance.

-- This project runs them on NixOS hosts.
+- This project runs them on NixOS/Linux hosts and macOS (via vfkit).

-- You can choose one of five hypervisors for each MicroVM.
+- You can choose from eight hypervisors for each MicroVM.

 - MicroVMs have a fixed RAM allocation (default: 512 MB) but can be